 Your bill will reflect your financial aid eligibility only after you have signed and returned your award letter.
 Pending financial aid will then appear under the “Memos and Authorizations” section of your bill and will reduce the amount you will be expected to pay.

 - Student Loans: Pending Federal Direct loans (subsidized and unsubsidized) will appear on your bill as memo items.
 If you are a first time borrower at The College of Saint Rose, you will need to sign a master promissory note prior to the disbursement of your first loan(s).
-A Parent Loan will not appear as a memo item on your bill unless you have completed and returned the Plus Loan option form to the Financial Aid Office.
+A Parent Loan will not appear as a memo item on your bill unless your parent has completed and returned the Plus Loan option form to the Financial Aid Office.
 Please note that alternative loans will not appear on your account as a memo item, but if you are processing an alternative loan, you may call the Bursar’s office for a calculation of any remaining amount to be paid.

 - Tuition Assistance Program: If you are eligible, a pending TAP award will appear on your bill as a memo item.
-You must receive an official award notice from New York State Higher Education, and your award will be paid after the College has certified your eligibility (about six weeks into the semester).
+You must receive an official award notice from New York State Higher Education, and your award will be paid after the College has certified your eligibility (about midway into the semester).

 - College Work-Study: A work-study award may be part of your financial aid package.
 However, this award is not a guarantee of employment and will not be deducted from your bill.
-If you are employed in a work-study position, your paycheck will be available at the Bursar’s office on alternate Wednesdays.

 - Special Funding: If you are awarded a scholarship, loan or grant from an outside organization which will not be paid by the semester due date, a voucher or letter from that agency must be provided to the Bursar’s office.
 In the absence of a voucher or letter, you will be responsible for payment.